-A consultant from the Philippines on human rights in business
+Consultant from the University of the Philippines on human rights in business

 With regard to the observance of human rights in business by companies themselves, the activities of the companies are currently tracked and evaluated by six thematic groups associated with business fields.
 A rating of the companies has been created based on their compliance with the requirements in the sphere of human rights.
 The result was the conclusion that only 27% of companies respect the indicated requirements, while the majority of them do not.

 At the previous lectures, Agni Mentaki-Tripodi told listeners about human rights and how they are secured in international law, and about international and regional instruments to observe them.
 The expert also highlighted the principles of interaction in business in relation to human rights.